chaincodelabs/bmon/README.md

 The `.env` file is read in by docker-compose and used to set various parameters of the container runtimes.
-The docker-compose lifecycle is managed by systemd on each host; a user-level systemd unit is installed by the `bmon-deploy` command.
+The docker-compose lifecycle is managed by systemd on each host; a user-level systemd unit is installed by the `bmon-infra` command.

 ## How is wireguard used?